 May 8, 1968: Grand Ole Opry founder George D. Hay passed away at his home in Virginia Beach, Virginia.
 He started the WSM Barn Dance in November 1925, several months after joining WSM as the Radio Director.
 After he started the show, he would frequently clash with WSM management, particularly Harry and David Stone, over the direction of the show.
 He wanted to keep the Opry "close to the ground" while the Stone's saw the value of the Opry to National Life and WSM and wanted the show to take a more professional approach.
 Over the years, Hay would suffer periods of ill health and by the time he retired from WSM, he was primarily an announcer with little creative control regarding the show.
 On Saturday May 11, the first Opry show following his death, Grant Turner paid tribute to him, saying, "He called himself the Solemn Old Judge.
 If he was solemn, it was only in the face of those who thought to change or corrupt the purity of the barn dance ballads he sought to preserve.
 We, the performers and friends of the Grand Ole Opry, salute the memory of one whose influence is felt on the stage of the Opry tonight-the Solemn Old Judge, George D. Hay."

 May 10, 1969: Stonewall Jackson rejoined the cast of the Grand Ole Opry.
 Stonewall was another of the ones who were fired in December 1964 for failing to fulfill the Opry's attendance requirements.
-Stonewall originally joined the cast in November 1956 and this past November he was recognized by the Opry for being an Opry member 60 years.
+Stonewall originally joined the cast in November 1956.
+His last Opry appearance was in November 2016 when he was recognized upon his 60th anniversary as an Opry member.

 May 1, 1971: Tex Summey, known professionally as Cousin Jody, made his final appearance as a member of the Grand Ole Opry.
 He originally came to the Opry in 1937 with Roy Acuff and later performed with Pee Wee King and his Golden West Cowboys.
 Later in his career, he appeared with Lonzo & Oscar, in addition to his solo performances.
 While not always remember, Cousin Jody was Roy Acuff's original dobro player, replaced by Brother Oswald when he left Roy's group.
 He left the Opry due to his declining health.